aitshuber/immunizecc/community.md

       - _bookshop_name: simple/left-right-group-item
         title:
         text: >-
-          The Immunization Partnership launched BOOST TEXAS to grow a team of immunization supporters who will take action as reliable sources across the state to provide Texans with the immunization information they want and need,.
-We cannot afford to lose ground in our effort to protect people from preventable disease.
+          We cannot afford to lose ground in our fight to protect Texans from preventable disease.
 The more people across the state that help educate others about the benefits of immunization, the less likely we are to face resurgences of diseases like measles, mumps, and meningitis.
-The more people, like you, who become part of our BOOST TEXAS team, the more helpful, factual information we can provide to more people in more communities…and the more lives we can save.
+The more people, like you, who become part of our BOOST TEXAS team, the more helpful, factual information we can provide to more people in more communities… and the more lives we can save.
         button:
         image: /assets/img/screen-shot-2023-05-03-at-10-07-23-pm.png
         flipped: false